 Examples range from study groups within a course, team-based assignments and writing, and cooperative projects and research.

-The older idea of a “core” curriculum has evolved into modern forms: a set of required common courses OR vertically organized gen ed programs including advanced integrative studies and/or required participation in a learning community.
+The older idea of a “core” curriculum has evolved into a set of required common courses OR vertically organized general education programs, and/or required participation in a learning community.

-Programs often combine broad themes with curriculum and co-curricular options.
+These programs often combine broad themes with curricular and co-curricular options.

-Many institutions now emphasize courses and programs helping students explore cultures, life experiences, and global views different from their own.
+Many institutions now offer courses and programs that help students explore cultures, life experiences, and global views that are different from their own.

 Studies may address U.S. diversity, world cultures, or both; often exploring difficult differences (racial, ethnic, and gender inequality).